BetterGUI-MC/ItemGotcha/README.md

 # ItemGotcha

-Commands and Requirements related to Item
+Actions and Requirements related to Item

 ## config.yml